-The management company shall hold these documents available for consultation by the unitholders for a period of four months from the year-end and inform them of their revenue entitlement.
+The management company shall hold these documents available for consultation by the unitholders for a period of four months from the close of the financial year and inform them of their revenue entitlement.
 These documents shall be either sent by post, at the express request of the unitholders, or made available to them at the management company.